-In the case of an over award, the RTI/C Financial Aid Office will notify the RTI/C student in writing requesting full payment.
+In the event that the R2T4 calculation results in an amount to be returned that exceeds the school's portion, this is considered an over award and the student is required to repay the funds.
+RTI/C Financial Aid Office will notify the student in writing requesting payment.
 The notice will include an invoice and payment instructions.
 If the student believes that the school made a mistake in determining the overpayment, RTI/C will consider any information provided and decide whether the objection is warranted.